zohaibjawed940/shopify-ai-assistant/README.md

    >  (y) Yes, create it as a new app
    ```

 6. Hit enter to accept the default name `shop-chat-agent`.
-All references in code use this name.
+All references in the code use this name.
    ```shell
    ?
 App name:
    >  shop-chat-agent